-a.
-Two doses of a measles-containing vaccine given after the first birthday, preferably MMR, will be required of all children born on or after January 1, 1990, who are a.
-All pupils must still have rubella vaccine administered on or after the first birthday.
-Those children immunized before one year of age are to be reimmunized, preferably with MMR.

-- entering Kindergarten or Grade 1, or attending a New Jersey school.
+- a.
+Two doses of a measles-containing vaccine given after the first birthday, preferably MMR, will be required of all children born on or after January 1, 1990, who are entering Kindergarten or Grade 1, or attending a New Jersey school.
 Measles or MMR doses of vaccine administered to a child before the first birthday will not be counted, and these children are to be reimmunized. - b.
 The two doses of measles-containing vaccine must be separated by an interval of at least one month (twenty-eight days).